 - Broader knowledge of career and graduate-study options

 One of the more significant skills CANES majors develop is language acquisition.
-Choosing to study Greek, Latin, or Biblical Hebrew sets you apart and demonstrates your willingness to explore and expand your understanding of history, culture, and diverse perspectives.
+Choosing to study ancient Greek, Latin, or Biblical Hebrew sets you apart and demonstrates your willingness to explore and expand your understanding of history, culture, and diverse perspectives.
 Not to mention the study of ancient languages shows discipline and perseverance.

-Learning the history of words and their roots also increases cultural understanding of the English language and results in an increased vocabulary, which can accelerate your performance on standardized tests like the GRE, MCAT, or LSAT.
-Or, if you’re interested in pursuing the study of other languages, Latin will prepare you to learn Spanish, French, or Italian, and both Greek and Latin will prepare you for German or Russian.
+Learning the history of words and their roots also increases understanding of the English language and results in an increased vocabulary, which can accelerate your performance on standardized tests like the GRE, MCAT, or LSAT.
+Or, if you’re interested in pursuing the study of other languages, Latin will prepare you to learn Spanish, French, or Italian, and both ancient Greek and Latin will prepare you for German or Russian.
 Selecting a major or certificate in CANES is a great opportunity to join one of the language programs that gives UW-Madison its #1 ranking in the nation for non-English language studies.

 And check out this article, Careers for Classicists: Undergraduate Edition, published by Society for Classical Studies.